Oil Cleansing Method: The Complete Guide

 Argan Oil | Comedogenic Rating 0

-Argan oil is great for all skin types.
-It is especially great for aging skin types.
+Argan oil is suitable for all skin types and is especially great for aging skin.

 Avocado Oil | Comedogenic Rating 3

 Avocado oil is really great for dry or aging skin.
-But it does have the highest comedogenic rating on this list so if you have acne-prone skin I would avoid using this oil.
+However, it does have the highest comedogenic rating on this list, so if you have acne-prone skin, I would recommend avoiding this oil.

-Coconut oil and olive oil can clog your pores so that is why I don’t recommend using them for oil cleansing.
+Coconut oil and olive oil can clog your pores, which is why I don’t recommend using them for oil cleansing.

-With that being said I know of people who use coconut and olive oil on their faces and love it and don’t have any issues at all.
-If that is you and you really want to use one of those oils instead go for it.
+With that being said, I know of people who use coconut and olive oil on their faces and love it, without any issues at all.
+If that’s you and you really want to use one of those oils instead, go for it.

-But otherwise, I would just stick to the oils on this list.
-It’s better to be safe than sorry and all the oils on this list are great options!
+Otherwise, I would stick to the oils listed here.
+It’s better to be safe than sorry, and all the oils on this list are great options!

 Essential oils aren’t necessary when creating an oil cleansing mixture.
-The carrier oils above will work just fine all alone.
+The carrier oils listed above will work just fine on their own.

-You can read my post called the best essential oils for skin to learn more about what essential oils might work best in your oil cleansing recipe.
+You can read my post, best essential oils for skin, to learn more about which essential oils might work best in your oil cleansing recipe.
 A few quick suggestions are below.

 I was pleasantly surprised to discover several brands that sell amazing, high-quality essential oils at very affordable prices.

-If you decide to buy from Simply Earth you can use the code HAPPYHEARTFREE to receive a $40 Simply Earth gift card with the purchase of your first recipe box.
+If you decide to buy from Simply Earth, you can use the code HAPPYHEARTFREE to receive a free $45 Simply Earth gift card with the purchase of your first recipe box.

-If you are not familiar with Simply Earth or their recipe box you can check out last month’s box here.
+If you are unfamiliar with Simply Earth or their recipe box, you can check out previous boxes here.

-If you order now with the code above you will receive the recipe box, the big bonus box plus a $40 Simply Earth gift card, all for $39.99!
+If you order now with the code above, you will receive the recipe box, a big bonus box, and a $45 Simply Earth gift card—all for only $29.99 (new customers only)!

-Unfortunately, I don’t have a once size fits all oil cleansing recipe.
-And that’s because everyone’s skin is different and what works for me may not work for you.
+Unfortunately, I don’t have a one-size-fits-all oil cleansing recipe.
+That’s because everyone’s skin is different, and what works for me may not work for you.

-But I will explain to you how to create your own DIY oil cleanser that will work best for your skin.
+However, I will explain to you how to create your own DIY oil cleanser that works best for your skin.

-Once you have your container follow the suggestions below according to your individual skin type.
+Once you have your container, follow the suggestions below according to your skin type.

-If you decide to use essential oils in your oil cleanse recipe I recommend choosing one or two from the list above according to your skin type and adding a total of 10-20 drops per every 4oz of carrier oil.
+If you decide to use essential oils in your oil cleanse recipe, I recommend choosing one or two from the list above based on your skin type and adding a total of 10-20 drops per 4 ounces of carrier oil.

 Dry Skin

-Use 1 part castor oil and 2 parts of another carrier oil of your choice, making sure to choose a carrier oil that is good for dry skin or all skin types.
+Use one part castor oil and two parts of another carrier oil of your choice, ensuring that you select a carrier oil suitable for dry or sensitive skin.

 Oily Skin

-Use 2 parts castor oil and 1 part of another carrier oil of your choice making sure to choose a carrier oil that is good for oily skin or all skin types.
+Use two parts castor oil and one part of another carrier oil of your choice, ensuring that you select a carrier oil suitable for oily skin or all skin types.

 Aging Skin

-Use 1 part castor oil and 2 parts of another carrier oil of your choice making sure to choose a carrier oil that is good for aging skin or all skin types.
+Use one part castor oil and two parts of another carrier oil of your choice, ensuring that you select a carrier oil suitable for aging skin or all skin types.

 Acne-Prone Skin

-Use 1 part castor oil and 1 part another carrier oil of your choice, making sure to choose a carrier oil that is good for acne-prone skin or all skin types.
+Use one part castor oil and one part another carrier oil of your choice, ensuring that you select a carrier oil suitable for acne-prone skin or all skin types.

 Normal Skin

-Use 1 part castor oil and 2 parts of another carrier oil of your choice, making sure to choose a carrier oil that is good for all skin types.
+Use one part castor oil and two parts of another carrier oil of your choice, ensuring that you select a carrier oil suitable for all skin types.

-If you want you can start out with a very small amount.
-Maybe 1 or 2oz and see how the mixture works for your skin before making a larger quantity.
+If you’d like, you can start with a minimal amount.
+Try one or two ounces and see how the mixture works for your skin before making a larger quantity.

-If your skin starts to become super dry I recommend reducing the amount of castor oil.
-And if it becomes more oily I recommend increasing the amount of castor oil.
+If your skin starts to become super dry, I recommend reducing the amount of castor oil.
+If it becomes too oily, I recommend increasing the amount of castor oil.

 It will take some time for your skin to adjust to this new way of cleaning.
-So if you don’t see the results you were hoping for right away don’t give up.
-Give it at least 30 days.
-Making adjustments as needed.
+So if you don’t see the results you were hoping for right away, don’t give up.
+Give it at least 30 days and make adjustments as needed.

-To do the oil cleansing method you’ll need to add about a dropper full of your oil cleansing mixture to your hands and gently massage it into the skin.
+To perform the oil cleansing method, add about a dropper full of your oil cleansing mixture to your hands and gently massage it into your skin.

 Work it gently into the skin for a few minutes.